Turkmen State Institute of Physical Education and Sports: New building

-The new building was built by Bouygues Construction in Ashgabat.
+The new building was built by Bouygues Turkmen in Ashgabat in April 2012.
 The Institute consists of a main 12-storey office tower flanked on the right and left by four-storey academic buildings, which house the auditorium, lecture halls, and a conference room.
 In the gymnasium are located on two floors volleyball, basketball, and handball courts, and mini football area.
 The new building of the university is designed to accommodate 1600 students.